-China‘s first solo mission to Mars is underway.
-With Tianwen-1, China will attempt to send both an orbiter and a rover to explore Mars.
-Here‘s what you need to know.
+China‘s first solo mission to Mars has arrived.
+With Tianwen-1, China has sent both an orbiter and a rover to explore Mars.
+Here are the bare facts.

-China's news agency, Xinhua, writes that Qu Yuan raised a series of questions in the poem "Tianwen," involving the sky, stars, natural phenomena, myths and the real world, showing his doubts about some traditional concepts and the spirit of seeking the truth.
+China's Xinhua news agency writes that Qu Yuan raised a series of questions in the poem involving the sky, stars, natural phenomena, myths and the real world.
+It is said to illustrate the poet's doubts about some traditional concepts and the spirit of seeking the truth.

-Tianwen-1 will be China's first mission to Mars.
-It will be an attempt to observe the planet from orbit and the ground in one go.
-It follows China's successful landing on the "dark side" of Earth's moon little over a year ago (January 2019).
+Tianwen-1 is China's first mission to Mars.
+It is an attempt to observe the planet from orbit and from the ground all in one go.
+It follows China's successful landingon farside of Earth's moon — colloquially called the "dark side" because it's the side we cannot see — in January 2019.

-The mission has been described as ambitious, not least for its including an orbiter and a Mars rover, but also because it's taken China a mere six years from the initial planning and mission design to launch in July 2020.
+The mission has been described as ambitious, not least for its including an orbiter and a Mars rover, but also because it took China a mere six years from the initial planning and mission design to the launch.

 Wenchang Spacecraft Launch Site, Hainan, China.

-The "launch vehicle" is one of China's own heavy-lift rockets in the Long March 5 series.
+The "launch vehicle" was one of China's own heavy-lift rockets in the Long March 5 series.

-In late 2019, China was focusing on two preliminary landing sites near Utopia Planitia, Mars.
+China has two preliminary and potential landing sites near Utopia Planitia.